rahulvanukuri/rahulvanukuri.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Biography"
-excerpt: "About me"
+excerpt: "Biography"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I am a Ph.D. student in the Computer Science department at the University of Texas at Arlington, where <a href="https://crystal.uta.edu/~mislam/">Dr. Mohammad Atiqul Islam serves as my doctoral advisor.
+My research centers around high-performance computing, cybersecurity, machine learning, resource autoscaling, and microservices.

+Before enrolling in the Ph.D. program, I had over 12 years of professional experience, holding critical positions like Chief Information Security Officer (CISO) at <a href="https://www.bracbank.com/en/">BRAC Bank PLC and IT auditor and IT security expert for several Bangladesh Government projects (<a href="https://www.cirt.gov.bd/">BGD e-GOV CIRT) funded by the <a href="https://crystal.uta.edu/~mislam/">World Bank.
+I also bring extensive cybersecurity, risk management, and IT auditing expertise from my work with <a href="https://www.ibm.com/us-en/">IBM Bangladesh and <a href="https://kpmg.com/bd/en/home.html/">KPMG Bangladesh, one of the Big Four accounting firms.

-I am Mohammad Shahedur Rahman, a Ph.D. student in the Department of Computer Science and Engineering at The University of Texas at Arlington, under the supervision of <a href="https://crystal.uta.edu/~mislam/">Dr. Mohammad Atiqul Islam</a>.
-I earned my B.Sc. in Computer Science and Engineering (CSE) from Bangladesh University of Engineering and Technology (BUET) in 2011, followed by a Masters in Information Systems Security from Bangladesh University of Professionals (BUP) with a perfect CGPA and Presidential gold medal in 2018, also obtain an Masters in Business Administration (MBA) from the University of Dhaka.
+In 2011, I earned a B.Sc. in Computer Science and Engineering (CSE) from Bangladesh University of Engineering and Technology (<a href="https://www.buet.ac.bd/web/#/">BUET).
+Later, I pursued a Master’s in Information Systems Security from Bangladesh University of Professionals (<a href="https://bup.edu.bd/">BUP) in 2018, where I graduated with a perfect CGPA and was awarded the Presidential gold medal.
+Additionally, I completed a Master’s in Business Administration (MBA) from the University of Dhaka (<a href="https:/www.du.ac.bd/">DU) .
 I commenced my Ph.D. journey in the Fall of 2023.

-My research is centered on the theoretical, empirical, and security aspects of algorithms and machine learning.
-Specifically, I focus on federated learning, where I have been working on efficient data and client handling.
-My contributions include developing self-regulating clients that can manage data-level errors and innovating new aggregation techniques for servers in federated learning environments.

-I am deeply passionate about the applications of machine learning and algorithms, striving to create secure and efficient solutions.
-My work aims to address significant challenges in data privacy, AI sustainability, and fairness in heterogeneous federated learning systems.
-As a recognized Machine Learning and Systems Rising Star of 2024, I am dedicated to advancing the field and making impactful contributions.

 ## News
 **August 2023:** Started my PhD Journey at the Rigourious Design Lab (RiDL) at the University of Texas at Arlington .